discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 But since the idea is to use `uv` I had to try, and fail multiple times, with it.

-First the problem with `rsconnect` is that it generates the files in the app directory, instead of the top level python project.
+First, the problem with `rsconnect` is that it generates the files in the app directory, instead of the top level python project.
 Moving the files is a possibility, of course, but it seems it is an unnecessary complication.